 That was November 9, 2007, almost eleven years and three agencies later.
 Turning 50 years young, I am the manager of a joint communications center.
 I wish I had found this job when I was 20.
 All other capes I have worn, prepared me for this, the perfect cape.

 I have had the privilege of assisting in saving lives.
 I have had the privilege of being the voice the mother screamed to for help when she found her son died at his own hands.
 I have had the privilege of being the last voice my first responder heard before he was called home.
 I have had the privilege of being told I was loved by the father who was able to bring his son back to life.
 I am a SUPERHERO, not by choice most days, only by circumstance.
-I will never be able to pay the debt my brother paid, but I hope that I bring some value to the gifts granted to me, the family which I am blessed with, and the country I love passionately.
+I will never be able to pay the debt my brother paid, but I hope that I bring some value to the gifts granted to me, the family which whom I am blessed, and the country I love passionately.

 I am a 9-1-1 Dispatcher, what’s your superpower?

 What an amazing story from Terri.
 Thank you so much for sharing it with us and allowing us to share it with the world!
 Once again happy National Public Safety Telecommunicator Week to everyone in the industry.

 Make sure you enter the NPSTW Contest to nominate your own superhero!
 It could be a coworker who gets sh*t done or someone who was there for you when you needed it.
 Evans is proud to celebrate this week alongside you.
 As always please reach out to us with any questions you may have.